 Would you like to optimise your production processes and save energy and CO2 emissions?
 Then it's time to switch from pneumatic cylinders to electric actuators.

-IAI defined the efficient use of energy as one of its corporate goals as early as 2008.
-All measures are summarised under the term "Green Automation".
+As early as 2008, IAI defined the efficient use of energy as one of its corporate goals and summarised all measures under the term "Green Automation".